jrhunter/rhunter/content/about/_index.md

 You can contact me by email at `jrh at rhunter dot org`.
 I'm also on [Twitter](https://twitter.com/jrobhunter) and [GitHub](https://github.com/jrhunter).

-The source code for this website is available [here](https://github.com/jrhunter/rhunter).
+The source code for this site is available [here](https://github.com/jrhunter/rhunter).